 Great news!
-There are lots of great work-at-home opportunities for artisans and crafters.
-The market for DIY products and homemade works has never been better for stay-at-home moms, particularly with the growing availability of online resources.
+There are lots of money-making opportunities for artisans and crafters–and the market for handmade and DIY products has never been better, particularly with the growing availability of online resources.

-If you’re artsy and crafty check out these great craft jobs for stay-at-home moms.
+If you’re artsy and crafty, check out these great craft jobs for stay-at-home moms.

 1. Craft Blogger

-Crafters, if you’re full of ideas or ingenious solutions to crafting problems—you’ve already found your perfect blog focus!
-“Craft blogging” is a huge niche that encompasses a myriad of focuses.
-Paper crafts, photography, wood painting, printmaking, and home decorating all fall under crafting.
+If you’re full of ideas or ingenious solutions to crafting problems—you’ve already found your perfect blog topic!
+Craft blogging is a huge niche that encompasses a wide variety of mediums, including paper, photography, painting, printmaking, jewelry design, and home decor, all fall under crafting.

-Many stay-at-home moms who want to start a blog struggle with what to write about, but for crafters, simply doing what you love provides you with an endless well of ideas and topics surrounding your craft.
+Many stay-at-home moms who want to start a blog struggle with what to write about, but for crafters, simply doing what you love provides you with an endless well of ideas and topics surrounding your crafts.
 If you’re an expert crafter, setting up and starting a blog is a natural extension to share your talents.

 2. Craft Instructor

-3. Join a Direct Sales Craft Opportunity
+3. Join a Direct Sales Craft or Scrapbook Opportunity

 Did you know there are direct sales companies that focus solely on scrapbooking?
 If you love the social aspect of craft get-togethers and creating paper projects with a group, this may be the perfect work-at-home business opportunity for you.